Fiserv/Commerce-Hub/docs/3DSecure-Wallets/Apple-Pay.md

 - Download payment processing certificate and install in your computer by double clicking it.
 - The certificate should show up in the 'Key chain access' of your Macbook.

-#### 2. Upload and register the apple development certificate for your machine
+#### 2. Upload and Register a Certificate

-- Request a new certificate from your keychain access
+- Request a new certificate from the keychain access
 - Request certificate
 - Follow the prompt and request the certificate to be saved on file
 - In the 'Certificate' section in the apple portal, click on the '+' and follow the prompt to request apple developer certificate for 'IOS' development